JuanEsteban1022/JuanEsteban1022/README.md

 - 🔭 I’m currently working in <a href="https://qualitycolombia.com/" target="blank">Quality Colombia S.A</a>

+- 🧪 I am currently learning unit testing for Java, expressJS,

+- 👨🏻‍💻 I am currently improving my NodeJS skills.

 - 🌱I am currently working on Web App (AngularJS v15) for Frontend development and Java(8,11) Spring Boot for Backend development.

-- 🌱 I currently have an A2 level of English, but every day I seek to improve this skill by reading documentation and listening to podcasts.
+- 🌍 I currently have an A2 level of English, but every day I seek to improve this skill by reading documentation and listening to podcasts.

 - :nerd_face: Always `learning new things`.
 <br/>